-Reverse geocoding means finding out the actual address or location from given latitude and longitude.
+Reverse geocoding means finding out the actual address or location from a given latitude and longitude.
 This task can be quite hectic if you want to perform it manually.
 But with the help of Excel, you can perform reverse geocoding easily.
 In this article, I will show you, how to perform reverse geocoding in Excel.

 In this article, you will see five easy steps to perform reverse geocoding in Excel.
 To perform this task, I will need the help of VBA code to build a custom function for Excel.
 Then, by applying the custom function, I will find out the address from the latitude and longitude.